losol/eventuras/docs/Specification/Orders.md

 #### Case 4: Decreasing the quantity of an item from Order #255.

+Although K3 daily rate has a mandatory count of 2, the admin should be able to reduce this to 1.

 **Order #256**

 | ItemCode | Product name | Quantity | Price | Line total